 Bali has become one of the most popular travel destination for 2018 and it’s said there are no more “secret beaches” left.
 However, Nyang Nyang has managed to keep its location and identity on the low down.
 For more reasons than one, but mainly its 1.5 kilometer walk down a steep dirt track in the heat and humidity.
 Once you make the trek down, Nyang Nyang is one of the cleanest and most beautiful beaches in Bali.
 Blinding white sand and turquoise water, it is simply magnificent.

 On a crowded day there are maybe 10 or 15 people on the 3 kilometer stretch of untouched white sand.
 Nyang Nyang truly makes you feel like you have your own piece of paradise.
 When we say private and deserted, this is truly deserted, i.e. no drink stalls, no warungs, no umbrellas be sure to bring everything you need and plenty of water.
 Get ready to enjoy a slice of paradise.

-Green Bowl is known for its unpopulated waves and mind blowing caves beneath the limestone cliffs.
+Green Bowl is known for its unpopulated waves and mind-blowing caves beneath the limestone cliffs.
 The caves serve as a small shrine and home to hundreds of small fruit bats during their daily slumber.
 Like many other beaches located in the Bukit Green Bowl has pristine white sand and clear water perfect for snorkeling on the higher tide.
-Be aware on the higher tide water will fill the caves leaving them inaccessible, the water will also take over most of the sand on the small beach.
+Be aware of the higher tidewater will fill the caves leaving them inaccessible, the water will also take over most of the sand on the small beach.